 It’s important for businesses using email marketing to understand that their goal shouldn’t be to simply send their emails to anyone and everyone they can.
 Even the highest quality emails aren’t going to appeal to every single consumer.
-Your goal should be to identify not only who’s in the market for your overall industry, but also what specific product or service will attract a unique customer.
-In order to really understand who you’re selling to, you’ll want to deconstruct your umbrella demographic and divide your audience into smaller groups.
+Email marketing helps businesses by identifying not only who’s in the market for your overall industry, but also what specific product or service will attract a unique customer.
+In order to really know your audience and who you’re selling to, you’ll want to deconstruct your umbrella demographic and divide your audience into smaller groups.

 When you track customer behaviors in order to determine who’s most likely to buy a specific product, your conversion rates are going to improve.
 If you’re new to email marketing or are already campaigning but looking to climb higher on the ladder and get to really know your audience, this is your go-to guide.

 One of the primary goals of email marketing is to create meaningful conversions.
-As we’ve previously mentioned, conversions are created by showing your audiences what they want to see.
+As we’ve previously mentioned, showing your audiences what they want to see creates conversations.
 Emails that are sent to the wrong people create poor open and bounce rates.
 In addition to this, you also have to consider how your ROI will be impacted.